Verpous/Fourier/README.md

 4. Clone this repository and create a folder named "bin" inside of it (if it doesn't already exist)
 5. Run make inside the root directory of the repository.
 This will create the program executable named "fourier.exe" inside the bin folder

-If you wish, you can run the commands "make unicode" or "make ansi" to specify whether the program should use UTF-8 or ANSI strings.
-The default is unicode.

 You can run "make clean" to empty the bin folder if you want to recompile everything.

-The makefile includes a few additional targets which are explained inside the makefile via comments.
+The makefile includes several additional targets which are explained inside the makefile via comments.